Ekkehard-Schulze/indoor-climate-logger/README.md

 **can record**

 - precision temperature using up to four I2C sensors
-- general purpose temperature using more than eight One-Wire sensors
+- general purpose temperature using more than eight 1-Wire sensors
 - humidity
 - atmospheric pressure
 - carbon dioxide concentration